Adam Lovell, Executive Director

 P 0418 892 953 | E carl.radford@wsaa.asn.au

-James Goode, Asset Management Program Coordinator
+James Goode, Asset Program Manager

 The Asset Management Program Coordinator is responsible for managing asset management networks and projects.
 James currently manages the Asset Management Network, the Dam Owners Group, the Civil Assets Network and the Bulk Chemical supply chain COP.
 James also leads the industry in various advocacy efforts.
 P 0434 609 618 | E james.goode@wsaa.asn.au